adfinis/virtesk/doc/amoothei-tc-connectspice.rst

-Amoothei-VDI: VDI Software running on thinclients
+VDI Software running on thinclients
 =================================================

 --------------